-Elements of our teaching How will this be used and why provision Daily lessons set on google Each lesson will include: classroom Written instructions - Three lessons per day for Reception and Year 1 Any relevant links or resources, including links to websites, videos and presentations - Four lessons per day for Years 2-6 Videos to introduce key learning and concepts which will include both pre- recorded videos recorded by our teachers and online recorded teaching (e.g. from Oak Academy/BBC Bitesize) Presentations will include both written slide shows and those with added voice notes recorded by our teachers Instructions for follow up tasks and independent work to allow children to practise and apply what they have learnt.
+· · · · · How will this be used and why provision Daily lessons set on google Each lesson will include: classroom Written instructions - Three lessons per day for Reception and Year 1 Any relevant links or resources, including links to websites, videos and presentations - Four lessons per day for Years Videos to introduce key learning and concepts which will include both pre- 2-6 videos to infroduce key learning and concepts which will include both pre- recorded videos recorded by our teachers and online recorded teaching (e.g. from Oak Academy/BBC Bitesize) Presentations will include both written slide shows and those with added voice notes recorded by our teachers Instructions for follow up tasks and independent work to allow children to practise and apply what they have learnt.
 These instructions will set out whether the task should be completed online, on a format provided on google classroom, on paper in the provided exercise book or using one of the template/formats/scaffolds provided in the paper home learning pack Tasks will usually be set to be completed on the specific day, but there may be some longer tasks set over two or more lessons on different days, just as there would be in school.
-Ongoing daily tasks set on Teachers will also set a regularly-updated list of ongoing daily tasks. google classroom This will include, where appropriate for different ages: - Weekly spellings to learn Weekly times tables to learn or timetables/number facts practice activities - Phonics sounds to rehearse - 'Tricky words' to practise - (for all classes) Daily reading expectation - we will provide a number of appropriately levelled reading books for children in Reception to Year 2 at the beginning of any period of remote education - Daily PSHE or PE activities to keep minds and bodies active and healthy - A class book to listen to - teachers may record themselves reading the class book aloud and send this in instalments Twice weekly 'keeping in Aims of the 'keeping in touch' sessions touch' zoom sessions maintaining class teacher contact with children maintaining pupils' contact with classmates sharing and celebrating children's work introducing key concepts and tasks for the days ahead reviewing key learning from the previous days senior leadership welfare check of pupils Whole school zoom assemblies Aims of the whole school assemblies maintaining a sense of whole school community and togetherness sharing information and messages with the whole school sharing and celebrating successes
+Ongoing daily tasks set on google classroom Teachers will also set a regularly-updated list of ongoing daily tasks.
+This will include, where appropriate for different ages: Weekly spellings to learn Weekly times tables to learn or timetables/number facts practice activities Phonics sounds to rehearse 'Tricky words' to practise (for all classes) Daily reading expectation - we will provide a number of appropriately levelled reading books for children in Reception to Year 2 at the beginning of any period of remote education Daily PSHE or PE activities to keep minds and bodies active and healthy A class book to listen to - teachers may record themselves reading the class book aloud and send this in instalments Twice weekly 'keeping in touch' zoom sessions Aims of the 'keeping in touch' sessions maintaining class teacher contact with children maintaining pupils' contact with classmates sharing and celebrating children's work introducing key concepts and tasks for the days ahead reviewing key learning from the previous days senior leadership welfare check of pupils Whole school zoom assemblies Aims of the whole school assemblies maintaining a sense of whole school community and togetherness sharing information and messages with the whole school sharing and celebrating successes